 Eat and Drink Bayonne, electro-pop artist, on how he founded Bitchin’ Bayonne hot sauce Bayonne is the founder of Bitchin' Bayonne hot sauce.
 Photo Credit: Bayonne via Facebook By Robert Spuhler Special to amNewYork Updated July 5, 2016 5:59 PM Print Share fbShare Tweet Email Every good cookout needs a good condiment.
 And Austin-based electro-pop artist Bayonne (Roger Sellers) has the solution with Bitchin’ Bayonne, a habanero-and-ghost-pepper hot sauce concoction available only at his shows (like his upcoming appearance at the 4Knots Music Festival). amNewYork spoke with the singer-songwriter to chat about food and summer music.
 What is your go-to cookout song?When I think of cookout, especially being in Texas, I think of a country band playing, like an older Southern country band.
 But I could listen to anything while eating barbecue.
 How does an indie musician end up with a hot sauce to his name?I’ve always had a real love for spicy food, like peppers and bottled hot sauces.
 It’s something I always wanted to do, but I just never thought it would happen.
 My manager, he knew I was really into it, and he threw it out there as a fun merch item, and I was like, ‘We can do that?’
 And he knew a guy.
 So it kind of came out of nowhere.
 It’s a really cool novelty item to have at the merch booth.
 Have sales gone up since Beyonce’s shout-out to hot sauce in “Formation”?[Laughs] It depends on the market I’m in, really.
 Sometimes people don’t [care] that I’m selling hot sauce, other times they’re all about it, depending on where I am.
-By Robert Spuhler Special to amNewYork Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Robert Spuhler Special to amNewYork Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.